mvtullius/serum-antibody-ELISA/README.md

 This python notebook processes raw data from 96-well plate serum antibody ELISAs to visualize the data and calculate antibody titers.
 <br>

-## You need to edit one cell in the notebook (see below) to incude your input directory and input file, which contains all of the parameters for the experiment.
+# Edit this cell to incude your input directory and input file, which contains all of the parameters for the experiment.
 <br>

 ### The input file (Excel Spreadsheet) must have the following sheets: